Mudjacking

 Repairs will last for about as long as the concrete, but there are some limitations you should be aware of.

-- If the problem that caused the slab to sink occurs again, the slab will sink again
+• If the problem that caused the slab to sink in the first place occurs, the slab will sink again

 We deal with top brands like A.B.
 Chance Company.
 Call Raise Rite Concrete Lifting for any questions!